Tractable Density Estimation on Learned Manifolds with Conformal Embedding Flows: Experiments

-We scale CEFs to larger data by training on the CelebA dataset for which a low-dimension manifold structure is postulated but not known \cite{liu2015}\footnote{The CelebA dataset is available for non-commercial research purposes only.
-For specifics please refer to the CelebA website.}.
-Our aim is to show that, despite restricting its functional form to provide exact likelihood estimation, CEFs are competitive with mainstream injective flow training approaches \cite{brehmer2020, kothari2021}.
-In doing so, we are the first to perform end-to-end maximum likelihood training with an injective flow on image data.
-Three approaches were evaluated: a sequentially trained baseline model, a sequentially trained CEF, and a jointly trained CEF.
-We fixed a small Glow-style stump with 3 levels and 3 steps per level as the backbone $\bh$ for all models.
+We now evaluate manifold flows on image data.
+Our aim is to show that, although they represent a strict architectural subset of mainstream injective flows, CEFs remain competitive in generative performance \cite{brehmer2020, kothari2021}.
+In doing so, this work is the first to include end-to-end maximum likelihood training with an injective flow on image data.
+Three approaches were evaluated on each dataset: a jointly trained CEF, a sequentially trained CEF, and for a baseline a sequentially trained injective flow, as in \citet{brehmer2020}, labelled \textit{manifold flow} (MF).

-The baseline's embedding $\bg$ is a Glow-style network of 3 levels and 2 steps per level: the output of each scale is reshaped into $8\times 8$, and all scales are concatenated.
-We then apply an invertible $1 \times 1$ convolution, and project the input down to 1536 dimensions.
-Since this network is not conformal, joint training is intractable, so it must be trained sequentially.
-On the other hand, both CEFs use the same conformal architecture for $\bg$: a series of $2 \times 2$ and $1 \times 1$ Householder convolutions interspersed with Conditional Orthogonal convolutions, padding layers, shifts, and scales.
-All models were trained with the Adam optimizer \cite{kingma2015} with learning rate $1\times 10^{-5}$ for 100 epochs.
-Using a single NVIDIA TITAN V, the sequential baseline and sequential CEF ran for 34 hours, while the joint CEF ran for 65 hours.
-More experimental details are provided in App. \ref{app:experiments}.

 Injective models cannot be compared on the basis of log-likelihood, since each model may have a different manifold support.
-Instead, we compare images on the basis of FID score \cite{heusel2017}, of which the mean and standard deviation is computed for each model over 3 sets of generated samples.
-We use the popular PyTorch-FID package \cite{seitzer2020}.
-As expected, since the baseline embedding is more flexible, it achieves smaller reconstruction losses than the conformal models.
-However, the CEFs produce competitive FID scores, possibly due to the better global consistency of facial features from the two CEF models.
-In contrast, the baseline model learns locally sharp features, but more amorphous faces.
-We hypothesize that the conformally embedded manifold creates a simpler optimization surface, so the stump picks up on global symmetries more easily.
+Instead, we evaluate generative performance in terms of fidelity and diversity \cite{sajjadi2018}.
+The \textit{FID score} \cite{heusel2017} is a single metric which combines these factors, whereas \textit{density} and \textit{coverage} \cite{naeem2020} measure them separately.
+For FID, lower is better, while for density and coverage, higher is better.
+We use the PyTorch-FID package \cite{seitzer2020} and the implementation of density and coverage from \citet{naeem2020}.